vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 The mistake most often made by companies is the ongoing request for engineers to estimate software in chunks of time.
 For example, "How long will this feature take?", or "When will this feature be done?"

 You could answer the question by estimating how long you think something will take.
 Don't do it!
 There are decades of proof to indicate engineers are terrible when estimating in time.

-Engineers are very good at estimating chunks of work relative to each other.
+However, engineers are very good at estimating chunks of work relative to each other.
 For example, this feature is harder than that feature.
-Teams can quickly estimate stories in an iteration by comparing them relative to each other (and relative to stories they've completed in the past).
+Teams can quickly estimate stories in an iteration by comparing them relative to one another (and relative to stories they've completed in the past).
 Line up the stories in an iteration, and sort them by levels of difficulty.

 "Does sorting stories relative to each other help a team estimate when something is going to be done?"
 Yes, because of velocity.